junglesta/wherenodoctor/_posts/2016-01-01-19-info-for-mothers-and-midwives.md

 • If he grunts or has difficulty breathing after the first 15 minutes.

 Some of these problems may be caused by brain damage at birth.
 They are almost never caused by infection (unless the water broke more than 12 hours before birth).
 Common medicines probably will not help.
-Keep the baby warm, but not too warm (see p.
-270).
+Keep the baby warm, but not too warm (see [page 270](#page-270)).
 Try to get medical help.
-If the newborn baby vomits or shits blood, or develops many bruises, she may need vitamin K (see p.
-392).
+If the newborn baby vomits or shits blood, or develops many bruises, she may need vitamin K (see [page 392](#page-392)).
 If the baby does not urinate or have a bowel movement in the first 2 days, also seek medical help.
 Problems that Result After the Baby Is Born (in the first days or weeks)

 1. Pus or a bad smell from the navel or cord is a dangerous sign.
-Watch for early signs of tetanus (p.
-182) or bacterial infection of the blood (p.
-275).
+Watch for early signs of tetanus ([page 182](#page-182)) or bacterial infection of the blood ([page 275](#page-275)).
 Clean the cord carefully with soap and cool boiled water, and leave it open to the air.
-If the skin around the cord becomes hot and red, give the child amoxicillin (p.
-352).
+If the skin around the cord becomes hot and red, give the child amoxicillin ([page 352](#page-352)).

 Diseases that take days or weeks to kill adults can kill a baby in a matter of hours.